✓ Updated May 2026

 When's the absolute best time to visit Limassol if I want to enjoy the beaches without the peak summer crowds?

-Cypriots are generally very hospitable, and dining is a social affair, often starting later in the evening.
-You'll find that service charges are usually included in the bill, so tipping isn't strictly mandatory, but rounding up the bill or leaving a small extra 5-10% for exceptional service is always appreciated.
-Don't be surprised if you're offered a small digestif or a sweet treat on the house after your meal – it's a common gesture of goodwill.
+Cypriots are generally very hospitable and appreciate politeness.
+When dining, it's customary to wait to be seated, and tipping is appreciated but not mandatory; rounding up the bill or leaving around 10% for excellent service is common.
+Don't be surprised if you're offered a small digestif or a sweet treat after your meal – it's a lovely gesture of hospitality.

 How many days do you need in Limassol, Cyprus?